benburrill/picoputt/README.md

 From the skeleton of the algorithm I've laid out so far, for a grid with $n$ points, the sequential time complexity is $O(n)$, and when parallelized, there are $O(\log(n))$ stages (same as parallel prefix sum).
-By contrast, in a more conventional "full-multigrid" iterative relaxation algorithm (see for example Pritt 1996[^pritt1996]), although each FMG cycle also has $O(n)$ sequential time complexity, when parallelized they require $O(\log(n)^2)$ stages.
+By comparison, in a more conventional "full-multigrid" iterative relaxation algorithm (see for example Pritt 1996[^pritt1996]), each FMG cycle also has $O(n)$ sequential time complexity, but when parallelized they require $O(\log(n)^2)$ stages.
 Many other alternatives (eg FFT-based approaches) also fall short in either sequential or parallel complexity.

 So at least in theory, with sufficiently large grid sizes, on a GPU with sufficiently many cores, our algorithm should be faster (at the cost of potentially undesirable results for non-conservative fields).
-We just need to find a weighting scheme of nearby path integrals in the pyramid that minimizes the amount of jankiness to a level undetectable by the player.
+We just need to find a weighting scheme of nearby line integrals in the pyramid that minimizes the amount of jankiness to a level undetectable by the player.

 The simplest case is the $2^k + 1$ grid sizes, as those can be perfectly subdivided.